typedb/typedb-docs/09-query/07-compute-query.md

 [tab:end]
 </div>

 This query returns a map of instances ordered ascendingly by degree.
-Instances with the degree of 0 will be excluded from the answers.
+Instances with the degree of 0 are excluded from the answers.

 #### In a subgraph
 Depending on the domain that the knowledge graph represents, we may want to compute the centrality on specific types.
 To do so, we use the `in` keyword followed by a list of the types that indicate importance.
 Let's look at an example that recognises companies with the highest number of employees as the most important.